All Elite Wrestling: International rights

 On May 8, 2019, AEW reached a media rights deal with British media company ITV plc to broadcast AEW shows on ITV4 with pay-per-views being broadcast on ITV Box Office starting with Double or Nothing on May 25, 2019.
 However, after ITV Box Office ceased operations in January 2020, ITV no longer broadcasts AEW pay-per-views in the UK.

 On February 19, 2020, AEW reached a new media rights deal with German media company Sky Deutschland (which previously broadcast WWE and Total Nonstop Action Wrestling shows) to broadcast AEW pay-per-views on Sky Select Event.

-On summer 2020, all AEW programs (with the exception of AEW Collision) have been broadcast in Italy by Sky Italia through its sports' channels.
+In summer 2020, all AEW programs (with the exception of AEW Collision) have been broadcast in Italy by Sky Italia through its sports' channels.

 On January 22, 2021, TNT Africa announced that the channel would begin airing Dynamite on Friday nights in Sub-Saharan Africa.
 The show premiered on February 5, 2021.

 On August 2, 2021, AEW announced a deal with Discovery Inc. to air Dynamite and Rampage on Eurosport in India starting on August 15, 2021.
 On February 10, 2022, Warner TV announced that they would be airing Dynamite and Rampage in Poland.
 On April 8, 2022, it was announced that as part of the AEW and NJPW working relationship, Dynamite and Rampage would air in Japan on NJPW World.
 On May 5, 2022, AEW announced that Dynamite and Rampage would air on TNT in Spain starting on June 17, 2022, and later live from June 19, 2022.

 AEW events aired in Latin America on Space from late 2020 to late 2022.
 The promotion airs in Hispanic America on Vix since July 2023, and in Brazil on AEW Plus.

 In January 2023, AEW sold its broadcasting rights to streaming service DAZN in 42 territories in Europe and Central Asia.

 On October 9, 2024, AEW signed a multi-year deal with Fox Sports Mexico, carrying its weekly shows, and pay-per-views on Fox Sports Premium.
 The network also planned to produce a weekly AEW-related studio show on Monday nights.